mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.59.0/tutorials/tz-vs-eth/tz-vs-eth.md

     });

-  // Then we prepare the internal operation we want to perform let operation = Tezos.transaction(unit, s.rewardsLeft, beneficiary);
+  // Then we prepare the internal operation we want to perform let operation = Mavryk.transaction(unit, s.rewardsLeft, beneficiary);

   // ...and return both the operations and the updated storage return [list([operation]), newStorage];